jbrdshw/tcc_database_manager/README.md

 tcc_database_manager
 ====================

-This Python script helps to add items to the TCC.db sqlite database, which is useful in a distributed environment where a blanket TCC file would not work properly.
+This Python script helps to add items to OS X's TCC.db sqlite database, which is useful in a distributed Apple-centric environment where a blanket TCC file would not work properly.

 Contents
 --------